Posted on September 9th, 2018

 If your grout still looks dingy after you mop, use a soft vinyl brush and some non-abrasive cleaning solution to tackle the stains.
 If even this doesn’t work, call in the pros; upgrading to a stronger cleaning solution could damage your tiles.

 The key to cleaning hardwood floors lies in protecting them from scratches and water damage.
-To do this, you will first need to make sure that your hardwood floors are sealed with polyurethane sealer.
+To do this, you will first need to make sure that your hardwood floors are sealed with a polyurethane sealer.
 If the sealer on your floors has worn off, the wood will have no barrier against moisture.

 Once you’ve verified that the sealant on your floors is up to date, vacuum or dry mop the floor thoroughly.
 Then, prepare a bucket of warm water with a few drops of wood-safe detergent.
 Immerse your mop in this solution, but make sure you wring it out thoroughly before you allow it to touch the floor.
 The mop should be lightly damp, not dripping wet.
 Mop the floor with long, smooth strokes, making sure to follow the direction of the wood’s grain.
 After you’re done mopping, buff the floor thoroughly with a soft cloth.
 This will remove any residual moisture and give your floor a brilliant sheen.